 In response to concerns submitted on the 2012 RPU EIS regarding the localized water quality impacts of further concentrating development within community centers, TRPA prepared an analysis to estimate the relative changes in pollutant loading that could occur within community centers as a result of proposed policies.
 A stormwater modeling simulation was prepared using the Pollutant Load Reduction Model (PLRM).
 The simulation provided estimates of existing and future pollutant loading from areas designated as centers in the Final Draft Plan.
 The analysis incorporated parcel-level data on land use, existing coverage, and current BMP compliance to generate estimates of existing loading from Centers.
 To evaluate a worst-case scenario, the model assumed that all parcels within Centers with commercial, tourist accommodation, and residential land uses would maximize their allowable coverage as a result of policies that incentivize additional concentrated development.
 The model also assumed that all parcels that added coverage would comply with BMP requirements.
 The modeling results show that even if policies that incentivize concentrated development achieved the maximum allowable coverage in all Centers, the result would be a decrease in pollutant loading from Centers as a result of implementing required water quality regulations.
-Because of the relatively small increase in total land coverage associated with the proposed amendments (e.g., up to 11.2 acres of additional land coverage in high capability town center, multi-family zoned, and bonus unit boundary lands, which equates to less than 0.3 percent of the remaining allowable high capability land coverage in the region), the PLRM analysis also supports a finding of no significant impact for increasing land coverage limits for 946 units of 100 percent deed-restricted affordable, moderate, or achievable housing developments that utilize bonus units.
-This finding does not support allowance for any additional coverage above the base allowable for any other type of development, which will require a separate environmental review.
+Because of the relatively small increase in total land coverage associated with the proposed amendments (e.g., up to 11.2 acres of additional land coverage in high capability town center, multi-family zoned, and bonus unit boundary lands, which equates to less than 0.3 percent of the remaining allowable high capability land coverage in the region), the PLRM analysis also supports a finding of no significant impact for increasing land coverage limits for 100 percent deed-restricted affordable, moderate, or achievable housing developments that utilize bonus units.